FlipStylez/ls-365-npa/RULES.md

    4. Kill all the zombies(and rebel camps) around the base and the hive to enforce to respawn other higlevel zombies.

    5. Don't forget to put resources in the world.

+      We all need to make resources in our hive together.